microsoft/iot-curriculum/labs/iot/gps-lab/README.md

 This lab has the following parts

-1. Set up Azure Maps
+1. Set up the Azure services
-1. Set up IoT Hub
-2. Set up a Raspberry Pi with GPS receiver
+1. Set up a Raspberry Pi with GPS receiver to send GPS data to IoT Hub
-4. Set up the web server to show the GPS data coming from IoT Hub
+1. Set up a web application to show the GPS data coming from IoT Hub

 These parts will cover in detail what needs to be done at each step were appropriate, or link to official documentation to cover steps - that way the parts will stay more up to date.